Sustainable Events Guide

 Selecting a caterer

-• Support minority and locally owned businesses to decrease emissions from transportation and help contribute to a just and regenerative economy.
-See the Northeastern created catering list with categories for Black owned, Latino owned, and Woman owned businesses by neighborhood.
+• Support small, local, and diverse-owned businesses to decrease emissions from transportation and help contribute to a fair and regenerative economy.
+See the Northeastern created catering list with categories for diverse-owned businesses by neighborhood.
 There is also a list specific to merchants in Nubian Square.

 • Ask the caterer about their sustainable practices including the use of local and organic ingredients, utilizing reusable or compostable service ware, and how they minimize food waste.